escape-llc/yet-another-chart-component/README.md

 Please consult the [other](../../issues) [features](../../projects) of this github repository to find out the current state of affairs, [*or to contribute*](../../pulls).

 # Nuget Releases
 ## 1.0.0
 Initial release.

 ## 1.1.0
 Some breaking changes, sorry about that!
+As always, consult the demo chart XAML; it's currently the *reference*.

+* For each following item, see the **Demo Chart XAML** for details.
-* `PathStyle` et al is the biggest one.
+* `PathStyle` et al is the biggest break.
    * make sure to apply a `Style` to your chart components, or you may get "invisible"!
-   * see the demo chart XAML for details.
 * `HorizontalBand` new decoration.
 Tracks two non-series values with a fill in between two horizontal rules.
-   * see the demo chart XAML for details.
+* `Background` new decoration.
+Basic fill/stroke path of data series area.
+* `ValueAxisGrid` is now its own decoration, and not part of the `Axis` component.
-* `MarkerSeries` now uses a normalized coordinate system [0..1] for the marker geometry.
+* `MarkerSeries` now uses a normalized coordinate system (0..1, 0..1) for the marker geometry.
    * current the marker must be a `Geometry`.
    * marker center is (.5,.5).
-   * see the...
-* Major fixes to the linear algebra for the graphics.
+* Major fixes to the linear algebra for the graphics, primarily impacting `MarkerSeries`.
 * Lots of internal fixes/improvements you won't notice.
+* Other new properties.
+Sorry, rely on auto-complete in VS for now.